- Solicitors For Business

 It is vital that any adoptive child is eligible to come and live in the UK, both prior to and following any final order.
 Anyone considering an inter-country adoption should also obtain advice from an immigration specialist to ensure that all of the necessary permissions can be obtained, both in the short and long term.

 There have been cases of children being 'stranded' after being refused immigration clearance, and early planning can ensure this does not happen.
 Here at JMW, we work closely with specialist firms who can provide the necessary advice for prospective parents wishing to adopt from overseas.

-The family law team at JMW is highly regarded throughout the UK and our vast experience in all matters relating to adoption law means we are best placed to provide the expert guidance you need.
+The adoption solicitors at JMW are highly regarded throughout the UK and our vast experience in all matters relating to adoption law means we are best placed to provide the expert guidance you need.